HSKPeter/comp3981/README.md

 For each children node, we would calculate the total domain size of the board, which is the sum of the number of remaining possible values of all the empty cells.
 We would then sort the children nodes based on the total domain size, and push the child node with the smallest total domain size into the stack.

 ### Backtrack mechanism
 In this depth first search implementation, backtrack would be taken place when we have explored all the children nodes of the node that is at the top of the stack.
-We would then pop the that node from the stack, and continue the iteration by exploring the next node in the stack, which is the parent node of the node that we have just popped.
+We would then pop that node from the stack, and continue the iteration by exploring the next top node in the stack, which is the parent node of the node that we have just popped.

 ## CSP
-The brute force algorithm might not be able to solve some of the difficult 25x25 boards, and this brings us to the CSP algorithm, which is more powerful and promising to solve difficult 25x25 boards.
+The brute force algorithm might not be able to solve some of the difficult 25x25 boards, and this brings us to the CSP algorithm, which is more powerful to solve sudoku problems, and also more promising to solve difficult 25x25 boards.

 ### Degree and MRV
 - TBC